 ABOUT:

-Alongside performing, Ellen is a passionate educator and particularly specialises in enhancing the music learning experience for primary pupils (ages 3-11).
+Ellen is a passionate educator and particularly specialises in enhancing the music learning experience for primary pupils (ages 3-11).
 She firmly believes in enabling all learners to reach their full musical potential through active and innovative teaching techniques.
 Ellen has also worked extensively with choirs of varying levels, and is particularly proud to have established Quoir, Glasgow’s first fully inclusive queer choir.
 This led to her being asked personally by celebrated choral conductor Christopher Bell to lead a NYCoS Regional Choir in Hamilton, Scotland.
-Ellen feels both humbled and privileged to be studying at the Royal Birmingham Conservatoire as she continues her training on their Advanced Postgraduate Diploma programme.
-She is grateful to be supported through her degree with generous contributions from RBC, Help Musicians, Ex Cathedra and The Snowden Trust.

 Professional Credentials: